OperationCode/front-end/internationalized-documentation/README.md

 ## Steps To Add
 - Create the translated file in it's appropriate folder.
+- Suffix the file name with your [2-letter language code](https://www.sitepoint.com/iso-2-letter-language-codes/).
+(README_ES.md for spanish)
 - Link to that file at the top of the original file.

 Example, inside [CODE_OF_CONDUCT.md](../CODE_OF_CONDUCT.md):